Parsec

-The parsec (symbol: pc) is a unit of length used to measure the large distances to astronomical objects outside the Solar System, approximately equal to 1 pc or 1 pc (AU), i.e. 30.9 e12km.
-(Note: One trillion here is short scale, ie. 10^{12} (one million million, or billion in long scale).)
-The parsec unit is obtained by the use of parallax and trigonometry, and is defined as the distance at which 1 AU subtends an angle of one arcsecond (1/3600 of a degree).
+The parsec (symbol: pc) is a unit of length used to measure the large distances to astronomical objects outside the Solar System, approximately equal to 1 pc or 1 pc (au), i.e., 30.9 e12km.
+(Note: One trillion here is short scale, ie. ×10^12 (one million million, or billion in long scale).)
+The parsec unit is obtained by the use of parallax and trigonometry, and is defined as the distance at which 1 au subtends an angle of one arcsecond (1/3600 of a degree).
 The nearest star, Proxima Centauri, is about 1.3 pc from the Sun: from that distance, the gap between the Earth and the Sun spans slightly less than one arcsecond.
-Most stars visible to the naked eye are within a few hundred parsecs of the Sun, with the most distant at a few thousand parsecs, and the Andromeda Galaxy at over 700,000 parsecs.
+Most stars visible to the naked eye are within a few hundred parsecs of the Sun, with the most distant at a few thousand parsecs, and the Andromeda Galaxy at over 700000 pc.

-The word parsec is a shortened form of a distance corresponding to a parallax of one second, coined by the British astronomer Herbert Hall Turner in 1913.
+The word parsec is a shortened form of a distance corresponding to a parallax of one arcsecond, coined by the British astronomer Herbert Hall Turner in 1913.
 The unit was introduced to simplify the calculation of astronomical distances from raw observational data.
 Partly for this reason, it is the unit preferred in astronomy and astrophysics, though in popular science texts and common usage the light-year remains prominent.
 Although parsecs are used for the shorter distances within the Milky Way, multiples of parsecs are required for the larger scales in the universe, including kiloparsecs (kpc) for the more distant objects within and around the Milky Way, megaparsecs (Mpc) for mid-distance galaxies, and gigaparsecs (Gpc) for many quasars and the most distant galaxies.

 In August 2015, the International Astronomical Union (IAU) passed Resolution B2 which, as part of the definition of a standardized absolute and apparent bolometric magnitude scale, mentioned an existing explicit definition of the parsec as exactly au, or approximately 30856775814913673 metres, given the IAU 2012 exact definition of the astronomical unit in metres.
 This corresponds to the small-angle definition of the parsec found in many astronomical references.